 #6 Many Doctors Know Little About Chronic Fatigue Syndrome

 Unfortunately, there is not much written in medical books about this topic.
 As a result, your primary care physician may not even know what to look for to make a diagnosis.
 Because of this, many patients get bounced around to several doctors before being officially diagnosed with chronic fatigue.

 #7 There Are No FDA Approved Chronic Fatigue Syndrome Treatments

-If a doctor gives you a pill for your chronic fatigue, it is considered off-label use because the FDA has not approved any drugs for this condition.
+If a doctor gives you a pill for your chronic fatigue, it is off-label use because the FDA has not approved any drugs for this condition.
 Most medications that are provided are used to attack particular symptoms such as sleep issues or balance problems.

 #8 Graduated Exercise May Help

 While physical exertion can wipe out a chronic fatigue syndrome patient for days at a time, a little bit of exercise can help to reduce pain levels and build up toleration levels.
 Graduated exercise involves starting with the simplest of physical activities, such as stretching, and gradually working your way up.
 When done properly, this may help a patient to be able to eek out a few productive hours per day.